-There are also corresponding Faculty Councils at each Regional Campus that advise and make recommendations to the Campus Dean on matters regarding the campus and faculty welfare.
-In addition, each campus Faculty Council (hereinafter "FC") has representation on the Regional Campus Faculty Advisory Council (hereinafter "RCFAC"), which advises and recommends to the Vice President for Kent State System Integration (VPKSSI).
+There are also corresponding Faculty Councils at each Regional Campus that advise and make recommendations to the Campus Dean on matters regarding the Campus and faculty welfare.
+In addition, each campus Faculty Council (hereinafter "FC") has representation on the Regional Campus Faculty Advisory Council (hereinafter "RCFAC"), which advises and recommends to the Vice President of Regional Campuses.

-1. The Trumbull Campus Faculty Council and its Constitution:
+1. The Trumbull Campus Faculty Council and its Constitution.